volitico-kellen/MLPE/README.md

 **prepare_example_dataset.py pulls synthetic data from the Synthea COVID-19 dataset and will produce example data that fit these criteria.**

-## About the package
+# About the package

 The MLPE fit() function re-parameterizes data using metric learning on provided demographic information, and a lattice of model specificity or sensitivity across feature space is computed.
 It also alerts the researcher if the train/test split varies significantly in its distribution across the new metric feature space.

 The MLPE predict() function returns a confidence interval on model specificity or sensitivity based on patient data.
+Can be used to evaluate ML model performance at prediction time.

 The MLPE transform() function projects patient data into the learned metric space, returning the new data features.
+Can be used for clustering and examinations of latent/lurking variables and hidden stratification.

 The MLPE feedback() function provides the researcher with demographic intersections which may have especially poor model performance, in order to alert the researcher to patient subpopulations which may benefit from additional training data or revised classification thresholds.

-## Parameters
+# Parameters

 Most-used parameters are listed below.
 The Synthea COVID-19 dataset was able to be run on default parameters using an Apple M1 chip on 8 GB of RAM.